Sociology Department

 Online-No Scheduled Delivery

 In this course we investigate drug and alcohol addiction as an epidemic social problem from several key perspectives.
 Social theories are used to explore subcultures of addiction, race and racism, addiction’s impact on women, and how addiction is understood and experienced in Canada.
-Credit will be granted for only one of SOCI 315 and SOCI 395 (2018, 2019).
+Credit will be granted for only one of SOCI 315 or SOCI 395 (2018, 2019).
 Prerequisites: SOCI 101, 102.
 Three credits.

 Media Effects